Connexts/Terms-of-Use-for-Naija-News-Flash-.md/README.md

-# terms.md
-Terms of Use document
+Terms of Use for Naija News Flash✅